kmlawson/global-times-plural-places-mo5151/assignments.md

 http://www.st-andrews.ac.uk/history/infoug/stylesheet.html

 This document, sections 1-4, contains extremely valuable information on how to compose your essay, including how to format your footnotes and bibliography.
-In particular, please follow the instructions for footnotes carefully.
-See below for more on the simpler citation method for use in the critical review essay and in the final examination.
+Please note that failure to follow the style sheet can result in penalties on the final mark for the essay.

 ### Online Submission